LDiazN/example-allocators/README.md

 # example-allocators
-Some examples of custom allocators in Rust.
+Some examples of custom allocators in Rust for Game Development.